-The billing process regulated by Forbes Rehab Services, Inc. Claims are submitted by FRS, Inc. to Medicaid, commercial and private insurance companies, HMO's and CHAMPUS upon the equipment being supplied to the client.
+The billing process regulated by Forbes Rehab Services, Inc. Claims are submitted by Forbes Rehab Services, Inc. to Medicaid, commercial and private insurance companies, HMO's and CHAMPUS upon the equipment being supplied to the client.

 Typically a speech-language pathologist or case manager.
-This person coordinates all necessary information and documents on the client’s behalf and submits the funding request to FRS, Inc. The client advocate is in close contact with the funding coordinator at Forbes AAC.
+This person coordinates all necessary information and documents on the client’s behalf and submits the funding request to Forbes Rehab Services, Inc. The client advocate is in close contact with the funding coordinator at Forbes AAC.

 Client Information Form

 A starting point for any funding packet that gathers client information required by the funding sources.